rewoo/onsite-seo/README.md

 The process has two steps.
 First `lib/crawler.js` crawls the webpage, inject jQuery to the current page and extracts some key properties via `lib/inspector.js`.

-Than for offline report the result evalutated in `lib/report.js` by calling rating functions of `lib/ratings.js`.
+Than for offline report evaluates the result in `lib/report.js` by calling rating functions of `lib/ratings.js`.

-Or for the online SPA report the result is stored in `seo-data.json` and parsted in the angular `app`.
+Or for the online SPA report the result is stored in `seo-data.json` and parsed in the angular `app`.

 Have a look to the ratings functions in `lib/ratings-*.js`.
 These functions rate